sunnyvalechha/Kubernetes-Commands/README.md

 # Kube-api server

-Primary management component in Kubernetes.
-When we run "kubectl" command it's first reach to Kube-APIserver.
-Kube-APIserver first authenticate the request and validates it, then it retreives the data from ETCD cluster and respond back.
-The Scheduler continuesly monitor the API server and realize that there is new pod with no node assigned.
-The Scheduler identifies the right node to place the new pod and communicates back to the Kube-API server.
-The API server then updates the information in ETCD cluster.
-API server passes the information to kubelet on worker node, the kubelet then creates the pod on worker node and instruct the Container Runtime Engine to deploy the application image.
-Once done, the kubelet updates the status back to the API server, API server updates the data back to the ETCD cluster.
+* Primary management component in Kubernetes.
+* When we run "kubectl" command it's first reach to Kube-APIserver.
+* Kube-APIserver first authenticate the request and validates it, then it retreives the data from ETCD cluster and respond back.
+* The Scheduler continuesly monitor the API server and realize that there is new pod with no node assigned.
+* The Scheduler identifies the right node to place the new pod and communicates back to the Kube-API server.
+* The API server then updates the information in ETCD cluster.
+* The API server passes the information to kubelet on worker node.
+* The kubelet then creates the pod on the worker node and instruct the Container Runtime Engine to deploy the application image.
+* Once done, the kubelet updates the status back to the API server, API server updates the data back to the ETCD cluster.

 Tasks API server do